mithunpaul08/tutorials/allennlp.md

 allennlp train tutorials/getting_started/walk_through_allennlp/simple_tagger.json --serialization-dir /tmp/tutorials/getting_started
 ```

+## Qn) Fine.
+Now I want to try out running a basic model they have written in PyTorch.
+What all do I need to do?

-Some things you need to know before reading their beginner [tutorial](https://allennlp.org/tutorials)
+### Ans: Some things you need to know before reading their beginner [tutorial](https://allennlp.org/tutorials)

 - Note that in the [initial tutorial](https://allennlp.org/tutorials) what they are doing is create a wrapper on the MODEL class for [simple_tagger](https://github.com/allenai/allennlp/blob/master/allennlp/models/simple_tagger.py)
+- which means you are writing a bunch of read data, create their custom classes which are needed to run this model.